Special Note#

 Why this step?

-We need to divide independent storage space for Linux system.
+We need to divide independent storage space for the Linux system.
 UEFI systems usually need an ESP partition (Boot) and a Root partition (System).
 Reasonable planning makes future maintenance easier.

 What is EFI System Partition (ESP)?#